DanKonigsbach/GetItemDate/README.md

 Return the date and time in ISO 8601 format (`YYYY-MM-DDThh:mm:ss`).
 This is the same as specifying `/datesep "-" /dtsep "T" /timesep ":"`.

-Note that GetItemTime does not support time zone offset or fractions of a second.
+Note that GetItemDate does not support time zone offset or fractions of a second.
 <table>
 	<tr>
 		<td>Command Line</td>
 		<td>
-			<code>GetItemTime IMAGE.JPG /iso</code>
+			<code>GetItemDate IMAGE.JPG /iso</code>
 		</td>
 	<tr>
 		<td>STDOUT</td>